XDA-Thread-Developments-Ibuprophen/The-ClaRetoX-Forum-Thread/README.md

-# The ClaRetoX Forum Thread
+# The ClaRetoX1 Forum Thread

 TITLE: [APP][2.x+]The ClaRetoX1 Forum [A Classic-Way to the XDA!]